StudioWaaz/SyliusColishipExportPlugin/README.md

 ];
 ```

-Import required config in your `config/packages/_sylius.yaml` file:
+Import required config in your `config/packages/_sylius.yaml` file :
+⚠️ **ONLY** if you want to use cn23/weight configuration in admin.

 ```yaml
 # config/packages/_sylius.yaml